viniRdev/activities-generator/README.md

  # Activity Generator
  ![enter image description here](https://github.com/ViniSCode/activities-generator/blob/main/activities-generator.png?raw=true)

-Welcome to the Bored API Activity Generator Website!
+Welcome to the Activity Generator Website!
 This website is designed to provide you with a fun and random activity to do when you're feeling bored.

 About the API
 The website uses the Bored API (https://www.boredapi.com/api/activity) to retrieve information about various activities.
 The API returns three pieces of information about each activity: